UCLH-DHCT/emap/core/README.md

 ### Adding in a fake UDS

-In dev/test environments, you may want to make your own UDS in a docker container.
+In dev environments, you may want to make your own UDS in a docker container.
 It could also double as an IDS as there's nothing to say these can't be on the same postgres instance.

 This container is defined in a separate docker-compose file, so you need to specify both files as below: